Back

 • Consider using advanced security features like address whitelisting to protect your crypto.

 You work hard for your money, so it’s imperative that it stays safe and out of the wrong hands.
+With regular Canadian dollars, this usually means choosing a trustworthy bank, using strong passwords for online banking, and checking your accounts regularly for fraud.

 This might sound scary, but it’s vital to recognize that there are people out there who want to steal whatever money, assets, and information they can get their hands on.
 The sooner you understand this, the better prepared you’ll be to keep your crypto and other assets as safe as possible from the threat of theft.